 Pre-wet your patio with a hosepipe so the surface fully absorbs the water leaving it damp.
-If you think the overspray, or runoff, will effect adjacent plants and lawns use more clean water to wet these areas out.
+If you think the overspray, or run-off, will affect adjacent plants and lawns use more clean water to wet these areas out.

 Do not allow the product to run into ponds or encounter fish or other aquatic life.

 Flood the surface, the surface of your patio should be visibly wet.
-Make sure you spread the black spot remover over the surface and then leave to dwell.
+Make sure you spread the black spot remover over the surface and then leave it to dwell.
 As an average, we recommend at least an hour (or adjust to suit local conditions).
-2 Hours + is not uncommon.
+2 hours + is not uncommon.

 After at least 1 hour (or more depending on local conditions) rinse the product away with clean water.
 Only do this if the black spot has gone.
 If it is still there extend the process or repeat.